 Although the Temple of Apollo was the religious heart of Delphi and the seat of the oracle, its ruins survive mostly as foundations and a few standing columns, spread across a large platform that is hard to grasp in a single image.
 The Tholos, by contrast, is a small, self-contained circular building whose three re-erected columns and curved entablature form a complete, graceful shape that photographs beautifully against the green valley and the slopes of Mount Parnassus.
 Its round form is unusual and immediately memorable, and its setting on the lower terrace gives it an open, uncluttered backdrop.
 These qualities have made the Tholos the emblematic picture of Delphi, appearing on countless postcards, guidebooks, and posters.
 In short, it is not the most important monument at the site, but it is the most photogenic and instantly recognisable, and that is why it has become the enduring symbol of Delphi.

-How long should I spend at the Sanctuary of Athena Pronaia?
+How long do you need at the Sanctuary of Athena Pronaia?